We are a vibrant network of Old Girls.

 Ascham Old Girl scholarships are awarded through the School’s scholarship selection process.

-If you would like to apply for a scholarship and you would like more information about the process, please contact the Registrar.
+If you would like to apply for a scholarship and you would like more information about the process, please contact the Enrolments Office.

-Please contact the Ascham Old Girls Liaison Officer to make a donation, or to find out more about other ways of helping.
+Please contact the Ascham Old Girls’ Liaison Manager to make a donation, or to find out more about other ways of helping.

-We welcome information from Old Girls about graduations, careers, reunions, suggestions for events, engagements, marriages, births, deaths and items of interest for the magazine.
-Please submit all enquiries to the Ascham Old Girls Liaison Officer.
+We welcome information from Old Girls’ about graduations, careers, reunions, suggestions for events, engagements, marriages, births, deaths and items of interest for the magazine.
+Please submit all enquiries to the Ascham Old Girls’ Liaison Manager.

 2016 – Morning Tea